Misterbabou/gptwol/README.md

 :heavy_check_mark: Add optional authentication (added in 4.2.0)

-:heavy_check_mark: Add ARP SCAN to add you computer of for availibility check (added in 5.0.0)
+:heavy_check_mark: Add ARP SCAN to add you computer of for availability check (added in 5.0.0)

 - Add filter buttons to filter computer by Name or IP